Legend of the Banshee: Death Messenger of the Irish Jul 5, 2014 4:10:31 GMT -5 madeline likes this

 White garlands in the hall of my fathers.

-While it is on record that the banshee has been heard at noon, she is rarely seen or heard by daylight.
+While it is on record that the banshee has wailed at noon, she is rarely seen or heard by daylight.
 Night is the time generally chosen for her visits:

 The Banshee mournful wails